 - Don’t Miss: The sunsets.
 They’re absolutely stunning here!

 Bali’s northwest is often overlooked by tourists.
-However, getting off the beaten path reaps its rewards – one of which is the beach of Pemuteran.
-The stunning beach is one of the best for swimming in Bali, and it’s never crowded.
-Turn to the shore to see the backdrop of a mountain range.
+However, getting off the beaten path reaps its rewards – one of which is the beach in Pemuteran!
+This stunning beach is one of the best for swimming and diving in Bali, and it’s never crowded.

 If you want the best of both worlds – i.e. the beach and stunning mountain and paddy field views – look no further than these nature lodges near Pemuteran.
 On the days you’re feeling too lazy to go to the beach, cool off in the pool!